Last updated: April 2017

 - managing our competitions and contacting the winners

-- personalising or improving the way Lonely Planet content is presented to you online (see the section on "What about cookies?" for more information)
+- personalising or improving the way Lonely Planet content is presented to you across a range of platforms (see our "Cookies Policy" for more information)

 We may also collect information about individuals involved in businesses, and this is mainly for: